aaarcher-usgs/reproducibility_in_wildlife_ecology/README.txt

    A. google_form_data_raw.csv:

-We used a Google form to create a de-identified dataset with reproducibility scores and additional information for each study (Table 1).
-We analyzed reproducibility in three ways: (1) whether the numbers cited in the tables and/or text matched our numbers, allowing for rounding error within the publicationís significant digits (i.e., Q12 in Table 1); (2) whether the original figures matched our reproduced figures, accounting for variation in the exact format of the figure (i.e., Q11 in Table 1); and (3) whether the conclusions cited by the original studyís authors were supported, regardless of whether specific numerical results matched or not (i.e., Q13 in Table 1).
+We used a Google form to create a de-identified dataset with reproducibility scores and additional information for each study.
+We analyzed reproducibility in three ways: (1) whether the numbers cited in the tables and/or text matched our numbers, allowing for rounding error within the publication's significant digits; (2) whether the original figures matched our reproduced figures, accounting for variation in the exact format of the figure; and (3) whether the conclusions cited by the original study's authors were supported, regardless of whether specific numerical results matched or not.
 We ranked these criteria on a five-point scale with 5 being totally reproducible and 1 being completely unreproducible (Table 1).
 We focused on these three reproducibility criteria with the idea that even if specific effect sizes may have varied, the most important aspect of reproducibility would be to match the ultimate conclusions, which in TWS journals are often used to make management recommendations.
 To limit subjective bias in our reproducibility scoring, a second reviewer read through the reproducibility notes and scored the study.
-The overall reproducibility scores for each paper were the averages of the two reviewerís scores for questions 11, 12, and 13 (Table 1).
+The overall reproducibility scores for each paper were the averages of the two reviewer's scores.

    B. 01_data_processing.html: